ichthyosaurus/sailfish-patch/MANPAGE.md

   (When given 'latest' as argument to `-Po`, the wizard will provide info for updating the entry.)

 `-Pm, --publish-patchmanager`
   Wizard for publishing in PM's online catalogue.
-(See -Po for more details.)
+(See `-Po` for more details.)

 `-S, --optimize-screenshots [ROUNDS]`
   Optimize PNG screenshot files of the current project.
 Optionally specify number of processing rounds for best result (default: 1).

 ### Debug Options
+`-R, --check-releases`
+  Load a list of SailfishOS releases from the Internet and compare it to the list of versions currently supported

 `-g, --use-git-apply`
   Use git-apply(1) instead of patch(1) for applying the patch (see `-i` and `-u`)